frequently asked questions

 HOW DO YOU COMMUNICATE WITH YOUR CLIENTS?

 Is your general contractor available to call directly?
 Text?
 Do they have business hours?
 Is there an answering service instead?
 These are really important questions to know ahead of time.
+We give you direct phone access to your Superintendent and Designer so you always have access to someone if any questions or concerns arise.

 IS YOUR WORK WARRANTIED AND FOR HOW LONG?